pedroCX486/socialfm/README.md

 [WTFPL](http://www.wtfpl.net/txt/copying)

 # Contributing
 Don't.
 If you want to change anything, fork it.
-Issues and PRs will be promply closed because I don't have enough shits to give.
+Issues and PRs will be promptly closed because I don't have enough shits to give.